 A Black Screen indicates a serious problem with your compute’r software or hardware.
-In order to repair this screen, you need to evaluate what factor has triggered this situation.
+In order to repair Black Screen on Windows 10, you need to evaluate what factor has triggered this situation.
 Here are some recommendations:

 You’re just 3 steps away from automatically fixing this problem….
 Estimated Download Time: 10 Seconds